openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/06-deploy-kafka.md

 ## Deploy Kafka Topic

-We’ll need to create a _topic_ for our application to stream to and from, so click the following to create this object:
+We’ll need to create a _topic_ for our application to stream to and from.
+To do so, click the following command to create the _topic_ object:

 `oc apply -f src/main/kubernetes/kafka-names-topic.yaml`{{execute T2}}